dan-leo/masters/thesis/v8/thesis.md

 ## System Information Blocks (SIB) {#sib}

-The SIB describes the method of attachment and what repetitions the UE must use to first transmit to the base station.
-Once a RRC connection is made, the base station then uses the perceived SNR to configure the uplink allocations the UE will use to transmit the messages.
+The SIB describes the method of attachment and what repetitions the UE device must use to first transmit to the base station.
+Once a RRC connection is made, the base station then uses the perceived SNR to configure the uplink allocations the UE device will use to transmit the messages.
 Because allocations for each uplink/downlink are dynamically set by the base station it is difficult to calculate the power consumption of a single message deployed in the field.